 Your Cal Grant GPA will be uploaded to the California Student Aid

-Commission in December.
+Commission during fall semester of Senior year.
 This gpa is calculated differently

 than most gpa's you've seen, but should be close to what you normally